widoz/sz-post-bar-info/README.md

 Post Bar Info
 ================

-Information about post on admin bar
+Information about posts on admin bar